who we are.

 our story.

-Born in a barn on a farmhouse in New York, Icarus was founded in 2023 by Henry Kwan after building autonomous drones at NASA and designing spacecraft meant to build factories in space.
+Born in a barn on a farmhouse in New York, Icarus was founded in 2023 by Henry Kwan after building autonomous drones at NASA and designing spacecraft to build factories in space.
 There, he saw what few would say out loud: satellites are too slow, too expensive, and too rigid for the world that’s coming.

 He started from first principles, sketching systems, running the numbers, and designing a new kind of platform: a solar-powered aircraft that could fly for months at the edge of space.
 Then he packed up his 1996 Ford Bronco, drove to California, and assembled a team to build it.